Gifted Services in 1st Grade

 First grade students who are identified as in need of gifted services will be provided differentiated services in a traditional classroom setting at their neighborhood or choice school.
 Students may continue to receive differentiated services at their school through 12th grade.

 An individualized service plan will be created at the time of identification and in the fall of each subsequent school year.
 This plan will be developed by a school-based team, including the classroom teacher.
 The plan will be sent to the parent for consent.
-Once consent is given, services will begin in the second trimester.
+Once consent is given, services will begin in the second semester.